 5.12 Audits and Investigations; Corrective Actions.

 5.12.1 Audits and Investigations.
 To the extent not prohibited by law, a Reviewing IRB/Reviewing IRB Institution will promptly notify a Relying Institution with respect to which it is conducting an audit or investigation of an allegation or matter relating to Research or a Covered Activity, and will report its findings of fact to such Relying Institution within a reasonable timeframe.
 Alternately, a Reviewing IRB/Reviewing IRB Institution may request a Relying Institution to conduct its own audit/investigation and to report its findings of fact to the Reviewing IRB/Reviewing IRB Institution, or a Reviewing IRB/Reviewing IRB Institution and a Relying Institution may work cooperatively to conduct an audit/investigation.
 In any of these alternate circumstances, the Reviewing IRB/Reviewing IRB Institution will reasonably cooperate with any audit/investigation by the Relying Institution as necessary, including but not limited to, providing IRB review records and related information, meeting with representatives from the Relying Institution, and helping to implement corrective actions, as applicable.
-Notwithstanding any of the foregoing, in no event shall the Reviewing IRB/Reviewing IRB Institution be required to contravene its legal responsibilities or waive any legal privileges.
+Notwithstanding any of the foregoing, in no event shall the Reviewing IRB/Reviewing IRB Institution be required to contravene its legal responsibilities or waive any of its legal rights, including privileges afforded by law.

 5.12.2 Corrective Actions.
 To the extent not prohibited by law, a Reviewing IRB/Reviewing IRB Institution shall inform a Relying Institution of any corrective actions in connection with the audit, investigation, or resolution of any matter under Sections 5.8 through 5.10 or 5.12.1 hereof that are required by the Reviewing IRB/Reviewing IRB Institution but shall not prevent the Relying Institution from adopting its own more stringent additional corrective actions.

 5.13 External Reporting.
-With respect to Research under Ceded Review, a Reviewing IRB/Reviewing IRB Institution will notify a Relying Institution in advance if the Reviewing IRB determines under applicable federal human subjects protection regulations or under the terms of the Relying Institution’s Assurance that a report is required to a federal human subjects research regulatory agency (e.g., OHRP, FDA) regarding unanticipated problems involving risks to human subjects or others; serious and/or continuing noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, and/or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB; and/or any suspensions or terminations of IRB approval (“Report”).
+With respect to Research under Ceded Review, a Reviewing IRB/Reviewing IRB Institution will notify a Relying Institution in advance if the Reviewing IRB determines under applicable federal human subjects protection regulations or under the terms of the Relying Institution’s Assurance that a report is required to a federal human subjects research regulatory agency (e.g., OHRP, FDA) or to the human subjects protection office/officer of a federal funding agency regarding unanticipated problems involving risks to human subjects or others; serious and/or continuing noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, and/or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB; and/or any suspensions or terminations of IRB approval (“Report”).
+With respect to Research that is the subject of an Exemption Determination, such notification will be limited to a determination that a Report is required of serious and/or continuing noncompliance with the Federal Policy or with the terms of the Exemption Determination that disqualifies the Research from the relevant exemption.